BackofenLab/Cherri/README.md

 ```

 ### Backround of scripts which are wrapped in Cherri
 Cherri is build as a modular tool calling individual scrips doing specific tasks.
-If you would like to only perform one step of the Cherri piplein you can do this by calling the individal scrips.
-A shord description of this scipts is given in the following.
+If you would like to only perform one step of the Cherri piplein you can do this by calling the individual scrips.
+A short description of this scripts is given in the following.

 ### find_trusted_RRI.py